We've Got You

 - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or disinfectant wipe.
 Follow the CDC’s recommendations for using a facemask:

-- The CDC recommends that people who are well wear a facemask to protect themselves from respiratory diseases, including COVID-19.
+- The CDC recommends that everyone wear a facemask to protect themselves and others from spreading respiratory diseases, including COVID-19.

 - Facemasks should be used by people who show symptoms of COVID-19 to help prevent the spread of the disease to others.
 Anyone with symptoms should seek medical care immediately.